radubr/NanoSpacer/README.md

 This is done in the game engine Unity (v5.0.0f4 Personal) as a project for the "Realistic Multimedia and Animation" course.

 # How to play
-<strong>Goal:</strong> Collect all the red blood cells with the nanorobot.
+<strong>Goal:</strong> Collect all the red blood cells with the bot.

-Move the NanoSpacer with the keyboard keys:
+Move the bot with these keyboard keys:

 D - move right on X axis;